KasparEtter/ef1p/pages/email/email.md

 after you have already copied the `AUTH` command to your command-line interface.
-Gmail, for example, accepts submissions with the address of a different user in the `MAIL` `FROM` and `From` fields but then replaces both with the address of the authenticated user and adds the spoofed sender address in an `X-Google-Original-From` header.
+Gmail, for example, accepts submissions with the address of a different user in the `MAIL` `FROM` and `From` fields but then replaces both with the address of the authenticated user and adds the spoofed sender address in an `X-Google-Original-From` header field.
 Mail server software, such as [Postfix](https://en.wikipedia.org/wiki/Postfix_(software)), needs to be [configured](http://www.postfix.org/SASL_README.html#server_sasl_authz_envelope) to reject submissions where the sender address doesn't match the authentication address.
-Postfix also has an [option](http://www.postfix.org/postconf.5.html#smtpd_sasl_authenticated_header) to add the authenticated sender to the [`Received` header](#trace-information).
+Postfix also has an [option](http://www.postfix.org/postconf.5.html#smtpd_sasl_authenticated_header) to add the authenticated sender to the [`Received` header field](#trace-information).
-In my opinion, outgoing mail servers should reject spoofed sender addresses even if there is legitimate use.
+I think outgoing mail servers should reject spoofed sender addresses even if there is legitimate use.

 I reported to [Gandi.net](https://www.gandi.net/en-US/domain/email) on 27 October 2020
 that their outgoing mail server accepts submissions with spoofed `MAIL` `FROM` and `From` addresses.